What Is a Goldendoodle Mixed With? Explained

 Standard Goldendoodle

-Large Standard Goldendoodles usually stand between 20 to 24 inches tall.
+Large Standard Goldendoodles usually stand between 20 and 24 inches tall.
 Their weight typically ranges from 50 to 90 pounds.
 These dogs are ideal for families who have plenty of space and enjoy outdoor activities.

 Miniature Goldendoodle